RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 D. Intercession/side-channel attacks
 Answer: B.

-Mass permissions assigned to multiple instances may be susceptible to inadvertent authorization creep and permission inheritance over time as users shift roles and responsibilities and are assigned to new tasks and teams and as new users come into the existing, fluid environment.
+**Mass permissions assigned to multiple instances may be susceptible to inadvertent authorization creep and permission inheritance over time as users shift roles and responsibilities and are assigned to new tasks and teams and as new users come into the existing, fluid environment**.

 All the other options are just wrong, with at least one nonsensical element in each.

 ### Question # 112 - In a platform as a service (PaaS) environment, user access management often requires that data about user activity be collected, analyzed, audited, and reported against rule-based criteria.
 These criteria are usually based on _______________.